Common questions about power outages.

 The service area boundaries on our outage map are approximate, and are based on the location of our equipment.
 Within our service area, there are a number of local municipalities that provide electric service for residents and businesses within their boundaries.
 These municipalities are not designated on the map in order to provide a clean and easy-to-use experience for our customers.
-Please see the Public Utilities Commission of Ohio’s electric service area map for the location of municipalities.
+Please see the Public Utilities Commission of Ohio’s Utilities Maps Landing Page for the location of municipalities.

 AES Ohio always works to restore your power as quickly and safely as possible.
 Our power restoration process is designed to address emergency situations first and then to restore power to as many customers as possible.
 Learn more

 Stay away!
 Assume it is live and keep children and pets away.
 Report it online, or by calling 877-4OUTAGE.
 If the situation becomes an emergency, such as a fire, call 911.
 If you are cleaning up debris after a storm, do not remove tree limbs near downed lines until AES Ohio crews come and make the area safe.
 Learn more

 Just because you don’t see one of our trucks, that doesn’t mean we’re not working to restore your power.
 Outages are caused by a variety of reasons, and the cause may be in someone’s back yard a few blocks away, or at a substation a few miles away.
 If you experience a power outage, please be sure to report it to us, and we’ll work as quickly and safely as possible to get you back up and running.

 Please do not approach AES Ohio crews as they are working.
 Our line technicians perform difficult and dangerous work, sometimes in adverse conditions.
 Please allow them the focus on their work so they can restore your power safely.